adnanahmadkhan/TrueLayer/README.md

 2. Download postgres for your Operating System (Windows/Linux).
 3. Execute the downloaded file
 4. Install the database with default options
-5. Remember the password and username for the account you create here, we will need it later on
+5. Remember the password and username(usually _postgres_) for the account you create here, we will need it later on

 #### Download this repository from Github through git clone
 1. `git clone https://github.com/adnanahmadkhan/TrueLayer.git TrueLayer`